 Standalone IP camera

-More recently, decentralized IP cameras, some equipped with megapixel sensors, support recording directly to network-attached storage devices, or internal flash for completely stand-alone operation.
-This is usually used in a small house, using micro SD same as with smartphone the camera can record up to days with 16 GB micro SD memory.
+Decentralized IP cameras, some with megapixel sensors, have lately added the ability to record directly to network-attached storage devices or internal flash for totally stand-alone operation.
+This camera is commonly used in a small residence, and it records for up to days using micro SD, just like a smartphone.
+It has a 16 GB micro SD memory.

 This can be achieved by recording only scenes with movements.
 However, the question is it really nothing that happened during un-recorded times?